apache/flink/docs/faq.md

 ### My job fails early with a java.io.EOFException.
 What could be the cause?

-Note: In version _0.4_, the delta iterations limit the solution set to records with fixed-length data types.
-We will  in the next version.

 The most common case for these exception is when Flink is set up with the wrong HDFS version.
 Because different HDFS versions are often not compatible with each other, the connection between the filesystem master and the client